-Finally, we show how to use the "Lattice Explorer" to make a histogram.
-Close the plot window, and then under the "Plots" menu item select the "Lattice Explorer".
-A new window pops.
-Change the drop list from Dotplot to histogram, and the window looks like Figure 5.
+Finally, we show how to use the Lattice Explorer to quickly make a histogram or other plots.
+Close the open plot window, and then under the Plots menu item select the Lattice Explorer.
+A new window pops up.
+Change the combo box from densityplot to histogram, and the window looks like Figure 3.